 - College students must structure and plan their own study time.
-In college, time management, organization and general study skills take on an even greater importance.
+In college, time management, organization and general study skills take on greater importance.
 The Macalester Academic Excellence Center (MAX Center) is available to assist students in gaining these skills.

 - Professors have different teaching styles; it is imperative for students to understand their own learning style and to adjust as needed.

 - Confidentiality: If the student is over 18, college staff cannot talk with parents or guardians about the student’s academic activities unless given authorization by the student.